 Vegan milk is made from plants such as soybeans, almonds, oats, walnuts, cashews, rice, hemp seeds, peanuts, and coconuts.
 Each plant milk serves a specific purpose.
 Some are great for making coffee and tea, while others are more suitable to be turned into probiotics, like curd and buttermilk.
 Some are suitable for making chocolate bars, while others are more suited to cakes, bakes, and pastries.
 Some are good for making vegan butter, while others are good for making coffee creamer, and so on and so forth.
+However, if you'd rather order vegan dairy products instead of

 We, at Vegan Dukan, strive to bring you a wide assortment of plant-based, and nut milk from each category, so that you have an arsenal of plant-based milk to choose from.
 If you are diabetic, have a nut allergy, or gluten intolerance, then not to worry.
 We’ve got you folks covered as well!